Madden NFL 06: Gameplay

 The soundtrack for Madden NFL 06 featured EA Trax integration that includes Avenged Sevenfold, Tech N9ne, Memphis Bleek, Slim Thug, Disturbed, Foo Fighters and many more hip hop/rock artists.

 Compatibility

-The player could import their created player from Own The City mode in NFL Street 2 into the game's Superstar mode after finishing the game mode.
+The player can import their created player from Own The City mode in NFL Street 2 into the game's Superstar mode after finishing the game mode.
 The player starts as an 18-year-old rookie in NFL Superstar mode and attributes are given by how development points were distributed in NFL Street 2.
 Also, draft classes from NCAA Football 06 could be imported to franchise mode.
 If the player has a save file from Madden NFL 06, they can unlock the Madden Challenge Bus in Burnout Revenge; a gameplay demo of Revenge is also available on the PlayStation 2 and Xbox versions of the game.